brillout/wildcard-api/docs/rpc.draft.md

 when the backend team is willing to modify and re-deploy the API whenever the frontend wants to change or use a new SQL/ORM query, then RPC offers a simpler and more powerful alternative to REST/GraphQL (as explained in our previous section []()).

-But if your backend and frontend are developed within the same organization, and if the backend team is willing to modify the backend's API when the frontend needs a change, then RPC is most likely the way to go.
+But, if your backend and frontend are developed within the same organization, and if the backend team is willing to modify the backend's API when the frontend needs a change, then RPC is the way to go.
 The drawback of RPC is that the backend will have to change and re-deploy the API more frequently but the added simplicity and powerfulness of RPC largely outweighs this drawback.

+If you have a 1:1 relationship between frontend and backend, that is your frontend is the only frontend of your backend and vice versa, then a hand-in-hand development is likely a good thing in itself.

 We discuss whether a highter frontend - backend coupling is a good thing in [Tight frontend - backend development]()

-### Example where REST/GraphQL is the best choice
+### Examples where REST/GraphQL is the right choice

+> **TL;DR**
+> <br/>
+> - REST/GraphQL is the right choice for APIs consumed by third parties.
+> - The schema of REST/GraphQL can be beneficial in enabling the frontend to be developed independently of the backend.

 **Third parties**